maitiSoutrik/100-days-of-cuda/day023/README.md

 ## Execution Results

-Below are the results from running the genetic algorithm on the Jetson Nano for the Sphere function with default parameters:
+Below are the actual results from running the genetic algorithm on the Jetson Nano for the Sphere function with default parameters:

 ```
 Genetic Algorithm Parameters: